mitchellkrogza/nginx-ultimate-bad-bot-blocker/_google_analytics_spam/README.md

   </tr>
 </table>

-## Blocking Spam Domains Using Google Webmaster Tools (How to use google-disavow.txt file)
+## Blocking Spam Referrer Domains Using Google Webmaster Tools (How to use google-disavow.txt file)

 I have added the creation of a Google Disavow text file called google-disavow.txt.
 This file can be used in Google's Webmaster Tools to block all these domains out as spammy or bad links.
 Use with caution.